anujraghav252/H-to-WW-NanoAOD-analysis/README.md

     pip install -r requirements.txt
     ```

-!!! note "Windows"
-The analysis runs on Windows, macOS, and Linux.
-On Windows, **Conda is strongly recommended** --
-some dependencies have complex build requirements that Conda resolves automatically.

 ## 3. Verify the Installation

-=== ":material-check-circle-outline: Package check"

 ```python title="Verify all packages"
     import uproot, awkward as ak, vector, hist, dask